pedantic-git/nonbinaryleeds/support.md

 ## Support group

 Our monthly support sessions are a mix of free chats, conversations around specific topics.
+Since COVID, we have been meeting online via Discord.

 We all remember wondering if we were 'non-binary enough' or 'trans enough' and those feelings are totally normal!
 Non-Binary Leeds is here for anyone who feels they are or might be non-binary.
 We are a mixture of ages and backgrounds, and we're not here to gatekeep - if you feel you are or might be non-binary then the space is yours.